 The representation of action research projects within touring exhibitions offers visitors a different perspective.
 It can also be a useful way to gain insights into the relevance of making to society.

 Made in the Middle has been a key vehicle for the development of Craftspace's enquiries into different aspects of craft and making.
-There have been three action research projects in 2002, 2004 and 2012.
+The first Made in the Middle action research project was in 2002.
+This website also features the projects from the 2004, 2012 and 2016 exhibitions..
 These have investigated the role and value of craft objects in the home and the feasibility of apprenticeships.